HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_24/Exercise_04_24.md

 ```cpp
 finalgrade = ((grade > 90) ? "high pass" : (grade < 60 )) ? "fail" : "pass";
 ```
 But this code would not even compile because the second and third operand would have a combination of types that is illegal.
-A list of legal operand combinations can be found [here](http://msdn.microsoft.com/en-us/library/e4213hs1.aspx).
+A list of legal conditional operator operand combinations can be found [here](http://msdn.microsoft.com/en-us/library/e4213hs1.aspx).